robinrojh/tp/docs/DeveloperGuide.md

 Step 5: UI takes the return value from LogicManager and updates the UI

-**Why did I implement ListProcCommand this way?**
+**Design Considerations**

-In other functions like find, it doesn't seem that an explicit UI update was necessary.
+With other commands like find, an explicit UI update was not necessary based on the AB-3 codebase.
-However, even when I update the Procedure list correctly, the UI didn't get updated automatically.
+However, even when updating the Procedure list correctly didn't trigger the UI update, which was a serious problem.
-Therefore, after correctly updating the Procedure list, I update the UI in MainWindow executeCommand method by creating a new ProcedureListPanel.
+The updateFilteredClients method only applies filters to an already existing set of Clients, but Unlike the list of Clients, Procedures will change drastically from Client to Client.
+Therefore, the solution that was to update the actual Procedure list first and then call updateFilteredProcedures to update the Procedure list; this successfully solved the problem.

 > :question: Why is listProc command is called in the UI before any user input?
 >